-So it’s spring in Minnesota, which means that I’m wearing sandals through melting snow and hoping that I don’t get frostbite.
+So it’s spring in Minnesota, which means that I’m wearing sandals, walking through melting snow, and hoping that I don’t get frostbite.
 Sunburn is still a distant dream for me, and probably for any of you that live anywhere with seasons—but it never hurts to think ahead, and hey, for all of you spoiled people that live in warmth year-round, I guess this is better late than never.
 For full-on health, it’s important to get rid of sunburns.

 It’s easy (at least for me) to forget that sunburn is simply that: a burn from the sun’s ultra-violet rays, the most powerful source of heat, light, and energy known to humans.
 When you’re stretched out on the beach it’s easy to forget the dangers of the hot sun, but you must remember that your skin is a delicate and sensitive (and really important!) part of your body.
 Overexposure to the sun carries with it the risk of varying degrees of sunburn and sunstroke, as well as various form of skin cancer, as well.